 Students need to learn about Nazi beliefs, ideology and policies to explain why Jews were targeted without looking to some ‘fault’ within the victims themselves, or attempting to rationalise their persecution.

 They need to understand this in the context of a long history of European anti-Judaism, and to examine broader reasons for why and how many people throughout Europe became complicit in the crimes perpetrated against their Jewish neighbours.

-‘What was the Holocaust?
-An interactive timeline’ explores the distinctiveness of different Nazi crimes perpetrated against a range of victim groups.
+‘What happened to the Jews of Europe?
+The Holocaust and the persecution of other victim groups’ explores the distinctiveness of different Nazi crimes perpetrated against a range of victim groups.

-‘Who were the six million?’ reveals the vibrancy and diversity of pre-war Jewish life and helps students to appreciate the magnitude of what was lost in the Holocaust.
+‘Who were the six million?
+Exploring Jewish life before the Holocaust’ reveals the vibrancy and diversity of pre-war Jewish life and helps students to appreciate the magnitude of what was lost in the Holocaust.

-‘Being human?’ extends the responsibility and complicity for the genocide beyond Hitler and the Nazi hierarchy to ordinary people in Germany and across the continent.
+‘Being Human?
+Choices, behaviours and the Holocaust’ extends the responsibility and complicity for the genocide beyond Hitler and the Nazi hierarchy to ordinary people in Germany and across the continent.
 Taken together, these teaching and learning activities can lead students to powerful explanations of ‘Why the Jews?’

 Typically, students in Years 7 to 11 did not have a secure or confident understanding of the chronology of the Holocaust.
 40.2% of students incorrectly believed that the ‘organised mass killing of Jews’ began in 1933, immediately when Hitler came to power.

 Many were unable to detail specific policies or events that dramatically impacted on the lives of Jews (e.g. the April 1933 Boycott, the Nuremberg Laws of 1935, or Kristallnacht in 1938).